flutterwtf/mcp_flutter/README.md

     - Write the AI agent the hint text of TextField and text that you want to write in it and wait.
     - Write input data as well as action instructions to the AI agent, instructing it to call 'view_screenshots' after each action so that it continues to follow the script and determine its next step.

   **Tested on**:
   ✅ Android
+  **Not tested on**:
+  🤔 iOS, 🤔 macOs 🤔 Windows, 🤔 Linux, ❌ Web

+- `tap_by_semantic_label` [Tool] - Looks for a Semantics that has label equal to the `text` parameter.
+Tap on ancestor widget that has tappable methods
+  **Usage**:

+  - Write the AI agent the semantic label of widget.
+  - Write action instructions to the AI agent, telling it to call view_screenshots after each action so that it continues to follow the script itself by clicking buttons.

+  **Tested on**:
+  ✅ Android
+  **Not tested on**:
+  🤔 iOS, 🤔 macOs 🤔 Windows, 🤔 Linux, ❌ Web

+- `tap_by_coordinate` [Tool] - Looks for a tappable widget on `dx` and `dy`.
+Tap on it if it has tappable methods **Usage**:

+  - Write the AI agent the coordinates of widget.
+  - Write action instructions to the AI agent, telling it to call view_screenshots after each action so that it continues to follow the script itself by clicking on coordinates.

+  **Tested on**:
+  ✅ Android
+  **Not tested on**:
+  🤔 iOS, 🤔 macOs 🤔 Windows, 🤔 Linux, ❌ Web

+- `scroll_by_offset` [Tool] - Looks for a scrollable widget with scroll controller and child that has key, semantic label or text.
+Scroll this widget by passed offset
+  **Usage**:

+  - Write the AI agent the text, key or semantic label of child widget and offset to scroll.
+  - Write action instructions to the AI agent, telling it to call view_screenshots after each action so that it continues to follow the script itself by scrolling.

+  **Tested on**:
+  ✅ Android